Overplay/Bucanero/README.md

 - Decides (based on a setting in `OGConstants`) whether to run Fast Boot or Slow Boot.
 Slow boot just slows the process down enough for messages to be readable on-screen.
 This is the default.
 - In a seperate Thread runs:
-    - Brings up the Ethernet port to a static IP address for hard-pair to the STB.
+    - ~~Brings up the Ethernet port to a static IP address for hard-pair to the STB.~~ This is now in Wort.
     - Starts all true services:
         - OGLogService
         - STBPollingService